sowcow/blog/content/posts/special-operation.md

 Stuff is uncertain and it will get more uncertain during this uncertain year.

 I tried writing some analysis but it is likely that it will get outdated every week.

+# Propaganda

+There is some high octane number propaganda out there.
+On the state-owned channels one can hear more mushroom-type propaganda: keeping you in the dark and feeding emotionally charged crap.
+But I know that there are independent bloggers who are just high-quality stuff.

+You get maps.
+Short patriotic rants.
+And Ukrainian accent of the archorman.
+And I definetly see that guy doing it well.
+But also one can't surely say if he is being payed or just does it the way he likes.
+Because those who are paid tend to be obvious and cheap in a sense.
+I guess such independent ones (until realtion is demonstrated) you can't call propaganda even though official propoganda has a lot to learn from them.

+Also official propagandists often are bald (the males I mean) and I don't know why.
+Maybe there is a secret club of bald people who control our media institutions?

 # What I'd like to see